-In contrast to their mid-century forebears, ironically, by the end of the twentieth century, most new psychiatrists had begun to use psychoactive drugs as the treatments of choice, turning around the historically hostile psychiatric profession.
+In contrast to their mid-twentieth-century forebears, ironically, by the end of the twentieth century, most new psychiatrists had begun to use psychoactive drugs as the treatments of choice, turning around the historically hostile psychiatric profession.
 As legal psychoactive drugs became the psychiatric norm, “talking cures” and extended psychotherapeutic interactions with professionals had become professionally déclassé, so day-long psychedelic sessions faced an unlevel professional field too.

 So that leaves us now with professional assumptions and lingering social-political policies that are derived from the attitudes of more than a generation ago.
-In the -first , however, research is again opening up as the chapters by Sessa, Goldsmith, Fadiman, and others in this book demonstrate.
-Expressing today’s more scientifically accurate and medically informed perspective, on March 9, 2014, National Public Radio’s All Things Considered featured an minute segment “The Sixties Are Gone, But Psychedelic Research Trip Continues” But contrasting perspectives are aggravated by contradictory opinions about nearly all aspects of psychedelics, and their intellectual contributions are almost unknown outside segments of the psychedelic community.
+In the twenty-first century, however, research is again opening up as the chapters by Sessa (2 and 3), Goldsmith (20), Fadiman (12), and others (4, 5, 9) in this book demonstrate.
+Expressing today’s more scientifically accurate and medically informed perspective, on March 9, 2014, National Public Radio’s All Things Considered featured an 11-minute segment “The Sixties Are Gone, But Psychedelic Research Trip Continues.”
+But contrasting perspectives are aggravated by contradictory opinions about nearly all aspects of psychedelics, and their intellectual contributions are almost unknown outside segments of the psychedelic community.

-A Deep Core of the Problem—or Multistate?
+A Deep Core of the Problem— Singlestate or Multistate?

 Like the first domino in a standing line, when our idea of what it means to have a mind falls over, everything down the line changes.
 What it means to be a person, what we can do, what we can learn, what we expect of others, what society and culture are—all these may change, and for some (even many) people, psychedelics were the head domino.
 Historically and for most people most of the time, the first domino of the mind consists of our ordinary, default mindbody state (sometimes called “state of consciousness”) plus sleeping and dreaming.
-In this “singlestate” view of our minds, our ordinary default states with unquestioned privilege.
+In this “single-state” view of our minds, our ordinary default states reign with unquestioned privilege.

 A psychedelic domino can replace the head domino and did for many people.
 For millions of others, hypnosis, mediation, neurofeedback, martial arts, yoga, dream work, breathing techniques, contemplative prayer, chanting, and similar mindbody psychotechnologies (“mindapps”) became lead dominos.
-Although being done mostly for medical and psychotherapeutic treatments, advances in the neurosciences may lead to whole new sources of mindapps as described in the chapter “Mindapps and the Neurosingularity Project”.
-Psychedelics are so powerful that for many of the 26 million experienced people in the (Substance Abuse and Mental Health Services Administration 2010) the singlestate view of the mind looked naïve.
+Although being done mostly for medical and psychotherapeutic treatments, advances in the neurosciences may lead to whole new sources of mindapps as described in the chapter “Mindapps and the Neurosingularity Project”(Chapter 14).
+Psychedelics are so powerful that for many of the 26 million experienced people in the United States (Substance Abuse and Mental Health Services Administration, 2010) the single-state view of the mind looked naïve.
 Millions of others with experiences with other mindapps agreed.
 They all realized there was more to their minds than the simple default states.

 Today’s Constituents, Constraints, and Conflicts

 Furthermore, what makes a rational psychedelics policy so difficult is that contradictory facts and informed opinions may both be true for different people, at different times, under different circumstances.
 By magnifying set and setting, psychedelics may have opposite effects in different situations for different people.
 Depending on those particulars, informed and even contrasting judgments may both be true some of the time.
-Here and throughout this , such qualifiers as may, some, many, sometimes, often, on occasion, depending on circumstances and similar words and phrases are not mere weasel words; they express an unfortunate, major, realistic difficulty in formulating a rational psychedelics policy—the variable, confusing, and even contradictory effects of set and setting.
+Here and throughout this chapter, such qualifiers as may, some, many, sometimes, often, on occasion, depending on circumstances and similar words and phrases are not mere weasel words; they express an unfortunate, major, realistic difficulty in formulating a rational psychedelics policy—the variable, confusing, and even contradictory effects of set and setting.
 On occasion, opposites may both be truegenerally speaking.